Azure/azure-sdk/docs/python/design.md

 {% include requirement/MAY  id="python-auth-service-credentials" %} add additional credential types if required by the service.
 Contact the [Azure SDK Architecture Board](https://azure.github.io/azure-sdk/policies_reviewprocess.html) for guidance if you believe you have need to do so.

 {% include requirement/MUST id="python-auth-service-support" %} support all authentication methods that the service supports.

-TODO: please include a code sample for authentication

 ### Namespaces